Skip to main content

 The smart buying strategy

-If you are using the CNFans Spreadsheet for wedding guest outfits, spend more of your budget on the basics and less on the statement item.
+If you are using the 100buy Spreadsheet for wedding guest outfits, spend more of your budget on the basics and less on the statement item.
 That sounds backwards, but basics determine whether the whole outfit looks credible.
 The statement piece is there to give flavor, not rescue bad foundations.

 My practical formula is this: buy one strong neutral base, one occasion-ready finishing layer or dress, and one statement accessory.
 That gets you an outfit that feels dressed up without becoming fussy.
 And honestly, that is the sweet spot for most weddings.

-Final recommendation: if you are unsure, choose a polished basic outfit from the CNFans Spreadsheet and add just one elevated statement piece.
+Final recommendation: if you are unsure, choose a polished basic outfit from the 100buy Spreadsheet and add just one elevated statement piece.
 You will look appropriate, feel comfortable, and still have pieces you will actually wear again.
 That is a much better result than chasing a “wow” item that only looks good in a seller photo.

 M